atharvakale343/p7zip-390r/writeups/2-checkpoint/submission.md

 ## Generating a corpus

 We took a variety of steps to find a good enough corpus for our fuzzing efforts.
 The major approach here to was to search online for commonly used corpora.
-Our main goals here was to find not only `.zip` format, but also as many different formats possible.
+We wanted to find not only `.zip` format, but also as many different formats possible.

 We found a decent corpus at [https://github.com/strongcourage/fuzzing-corpus](https://github.com/strongcourage/fuzzing-corpus)